Guikingone/SchedulerBundle/doc/transport.md

 ## LongTail

-The [LongTail](../src/Transport/LongTailTransport.php) allows to use multiple transports, the main idea behind is to use the transport which contains fewer tasks than the other(s):
+The [LongTail](../src/Transport/LongTailTransport.php) allows to use multiple transport and it specifically designed to maximize the transport usage by always trying to use the transport with the lowest amount of tasks, this approach can help when you're scheduling tasks in a [high-stress environment](https://en.wikipedia.org/wiki/Long_tail).
 ### Usage

 ```yaml